-- 1. Buildings and their equipment shall be served by unit substations where applicable as required for the load.
+- 1. Design Engineer will provide the final trip setting for the Main Breaker prior to equipment star-up. - 2.
+Buildings and their equipment shall be served by unit substations where applicable as required for the load.
 Generally substations shall be single ended type, and the secondary or building distribution system voltage shall be as follows: - a.
 480Y/277 volt 3 phase 4 wire 60 HZ for buildings with large power loads utilizing 277 volt for most lighting, and small 480 to 120/208 volt transformer for receptacles, lighting and small equipment loads as required. - b.
 208Y/120 volt 3 phase 4 wire 60 HZ for buildings with small power loads that can be readily served by this voltage. - c.
 Buildings requiring almost equal quantities of both a. and b. above should be served by two unit substations, one for each low voltage service.